-The District's General Fund budget contains a minimal amount of budget amendments every year.
+The District's General Fund budget generally contains budget amendments during the year.
 The budget is allowed to be amended upward (increased) for prior year's encumbrances since the funds were allocated under the previous year's budget, and the District has appropriately assigned an equal amount of fund balance at year-end for this purpose.
 A summary of revisions from adopted budget to final budget is presented in Table 5 below.